What are Antihistamine Eye Drops?

 There are many types of antihistamine eye drops.
 Some have the same active ingredients with differing dosages.
 Others are made of various medicinal components.

 Below is more information on several types of over-the-counter (OTC) eye drops to help you make a more informed decision:

-Many leading eye drop brands contain ketotifen fumarate, though there are also generic options available.
+Many leading eye drop brands contain ketotifen fumarate, though generic options are also available.

 Brands that use ketotifen fumarate as the main active ingredient include: